tiipotto/tii/README.md

 ```

 ## Panics
-Humpty makes a valiant effort to avoid panics where possible.
+Tii makes a valiant effort to avoid panics where possible.
 It does not contain a single catch_unwind.
-If an endpoint triggers a panic that panic is not caught by humpty.
+If an endpoint triggers a panic that panic is not caught by tii.
 The user of the library may decide to catch the panic as it will eventually be propagated to
 the caller of `handle_connection`.
-In the unlikely scenario that Humpty triggers a panic internally please create a bug report.
+In the unlikely scenario that Tii triggers a panic internally please create a bug report.
-You can enable the `backtrace` feature to force Humpty to print a full backtrace and
+You can enable the `backtrace` feature to force Tii to print a full backtrace and
 automatically call abort() to abort the process in some situations where presumed unreachable code was hit.
 It is not recommended to use this feature in production
 unless you are actively troubleshooting a problem.
-Its advised in general to use panic=abort when working with humpty outside of debugging/development.
+Its advised in general to use panic=abort when working with tii outside of debugging/development.

 ## Extras
 The `extras` namespace is for convenience over robustness and is always completely optional; think reusable examples/apps/templates, not staging.
-Stability is not guaranteed (functionality may be moved to another crate or functionality added to Humpty).
+Stability is not guaranteed (functionality may be moved to another crate or functionality added to Tii).

-Nothing in Humpty will ever depend on anything in `extras`.
+Nothing in Tii will ever depend on anything in `extras`.

 ## Special Thanks
 - [Humphrey](https://github.com/w-henderson/Humphrey)